tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 - Aesthetic: how the data should be mapped to the aesthetics of the plot
 - Geom: what type of plot should be used

-Of the above the "aestheitc" layer is the trickest to get ones head around.
+Of the above the "aesthetic" layer is the trickiest to get one's head around.
 However, take for example the scatter plot, one aesthetic choice that we have made for that plot is that the ``Sepal.Length`` should be on the x-axis and the ``Sepal.Width`` should be on the y-axis.